Price

 Flights

-We find the best prices for flights are often available around 90 days before departure, but of course this varies greatly from route to route and year to year.
-You should wait until this trip is confirmed before you book non-refundable flights.
-GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
-You will fly in and out of Bali Ngurah Rai International Airport for this program.
-Please double-check our itinerary for the date by which you must arrive in Sanur, which is about a 30-minute drive from Bali Ngurah Rai International Airport.
-You may want to arrive in Bali one or more days early in case you have flight disruptions.
+Wait for official trip confirmation via email from GEEO before booking your flights.
+Prices tend to be lowest 90–120 days out, but that window varies by route and year.
+Neither GEEO nor G Adventures bears responsibility for any flights purchased before the trip is confirmed.
+You will fly into Bali Ngurah Rai International Airport (DPS) for this program.
+Please double-check our itinerary for the date by which you must arrive in Seminyak, which is about a 20-minute drive from Bali Ngurah Rai International Airport.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
-You can depart Bali any time on the final day of the program, or stay longer to see more of the island.
-The program ends in Candidasa, which is about a 1.5-hour drive to Bali Ngurah Rai International Airport.
-Your tour leader can help you arrange a transfer to the airport.
+You may want to arrive in Bali one or more days early in case you have flight disruptions.
+Your trip ends in Labuan Bajo and the nearest airport is Komodo International Airport (LBJ).
+You can depart Labuan Bajo any time on the final day of the program, or stay longer to see more of the area.

 Plugs and Converters